modsim/FluxML/apps/Readme.md

 ### ftbl2fml

 Converts a file from the old tabular ftbl format to fml.
-There are many options availble but the basic usage is:
+There are many options available but the basic usage is:

 `ftbl2fml -i ftbl_file.csv -o fml_file.fml`

 ### sbml2fml fml2sbml

 Converts sbml files to fml files and vice versa.
-Note that the atom mapping is lost, wehn converting an fml file to an sbml file!
+Note that the atom mapping is lost, when converting an fml file to an sbml file!

 `sbml2fml -i model.xml -o model.fml`
 `fml2sbml -i model.fml -o model.yml`